WILR96/WILR96.github.io/os-journal/week6.md

 Memory Usage:

-Memcached used the most memory (~1.63 GiB), FFmpeg, SQLite, iperf, and LuantiServer remained low (~315–600 MiB).
+Memcached used the most memory (1.63 GiB), FFmpeg, SQLite, iperf, and LuantiServer remained low (315–600 MiB).
 No swap was required for any workload.

 Disk I/O:

-SQLite showed the heaviest disk load, with write speeds dropping from 35.5 → 12 MB/s.
-FFmpeg showed moderate writes; other workloads minimally stressed storage.
+SQLite showed the heaviest disk load, with write speeds dropping from 35.5 to 12 MB/s.
+FFmpeg showed moderate writes whilst other workloads minimally stressed storage.

 Network and Latency: